aparajitamarathe/aparajitamarathe.github.io/_pages/about.md

   - /about.html
 ---

-I’m a third-year Ph.D. student at UC Irvine, exploring how organizations can become more inclusive for people with diverse abilities.
-My work bridges theory and practice, examining socio-technical systems through a justice-oriented lens to improve accessibility in real-world contexts.
-With experience spanning both academia and the tech industry, I aim to connect research insights with practical strategies that make organizations more equitable and inclusive.
+I’m a third-year PhD Candidate at UC Irvine, advised by [Professor.
+Anne Marie Piper] (https://ics.uci.edu/~ampiper/).
+My research explores how accessibility is understood, valued, and put into practice by people and organizations.
+Through my research I hope to uncover gaps and suggest practical strategies to make organizations more inclusive for people of all ages and abilities.

 Storyteller
 ======
+I love uncovering the stories behind policies, technologies, and systems, and sharing them in ways that spark insight and change.

 Human
 ======
+Outside of research, I’m endlessly curious about people, culture, and the little ways in which we connect.